sriyogesh94/dcos-docs/1.7/usage/cli/command-reference.md

         --cli
             Command line only.
         --config
-            Print the the configurable properties for the `marathon.json` and `command.json` files.
+            Print the configurable properties for the `marathon.json` and `command.json` files.
         --index=<index>
             The numerical position in the package repository list.
 Package